dru18/botonlinux/docs/index.md

 ###### Blog 3:

-> Install Google Chrome on a Linux Distro using a *.deb* archive.
+# Install Google Chrome on a Linux Distro using a *.deb* archive.

 <hr>

-1. Download Google Chrome *.deb* archive from google.com.
+- Download Google Chrome *.deb* archive from google.com.
-   a.
-Search "download chrome" on your search engine.
+   - Search "download chrome" on your search engine.
-   b.
-Go to download link for Google Chrome on google.com.
+   - Go to download link for Google Chrome on google.com.
-   c.
-Select *.deb* option and download it.
+   - Select *.deb* option and download it.
-2. Install Google Chrome using *.deb* archive.
+- Install Google Chrome using *.deb* archive.
-   a.
-Open your terminal and go to the location where you saved your Google Chrome *.deb* archive.
+   - Open your terminal and go to the location where you saved your Google Chrome *.deb* archive.
    `cd *location*`
-   b.
-Search for *.deb* archive of Google Chrome.
+   - Search for *.deb* archive of Google Chrome.
    `ls | grep \*chrome\*.deb`
-   c.
-Install *.deb* archive using *dpkg*.
+   - Install *.deb* archive using *dpkg*.
    `sudo dpkg --install $(ls | \*.chrome*.deb)`
-   d.
-Enter your computer login password and hit *Enter*.
+   - Enter your computer login password and hit *Enter*.

 <hr>
 #debArchive #dpkg #debianPackage #Google #googleChrome #install #linux